 Periodontal disease is widespread, affecting an estimated seven out of ten Canadians.
 Gum disease is a progressive condition that can start with only mild symptoms, but if left untreated, it can result in irreversible damage to your teeth, gums, and other oral tissues.
-Led by Dr. Kenneth Poznikoff, Riverside Dental Clinic in Drumheller, AB, offers gum disease treatment options to meet various patient needs.
+Led by Dr. Kenneth Poznikoff, Riverside Dental Clinic in Drumheller, Alberta, offers gum disease treatment options to meet various patient needs.

 Stages of gum disease